dengxian-xreal/xreal.github.io/docs/11_Spatial Anchor/2_Tutorial-HalloweenTreasureHunt/HandletheSituationofFailedAnchorSaving.md

   <TabItem value="NRWorldAnchor.cs" label="NRWorldAnchor.cs">
     ```
     /****************************************************************************
-    * Copyright 2019 XREAL Techonology Limited.
+    * Copyright 2019 Xreal Techonology Limited.
 All rights reserved.
     *
     * This file is part of NRSDK.
     *